aphalo/gginnards/README.md

 A function to drop unused variables from the data object embedded in `gg` and `ggplot` objects serves as an additional example of a manipulation that may be useful when dealing with very large datasets.
+Companion functions are defined to explore the embedded data.

 This package was born when several functions were removed from package 'ggpmisc'.
 These functions are meant mainly to be used for debugging and